Southeast Bank distributes special CSR fund

 Southeast Bank PLC distributed special CSR fund among farmers for cultivation and purchasing agri-based machinery.

-Md Masum Uddin Khan and Abidur Rahman Chowdhury, deputy managing directors of Southeast Bank PLC, were also present at the ceremony.

-The financial assistance was channeled to farmers through the renowned non-government development organization, Integrated Development Foundation (IDF).
+The financial assistance was channeled to farmers through the renowned non-government development organization, Popi.